aliireza/packetmill/experiments/README.md

 <img src="test_sourcecode_router.png"  alt="Source-code Modifications (Router)" width="50%">
 </p>

+**Note that this figure is slightly different from the results reported in our paper, as we use (i) fixed-size packets rather than our real campus trace, (ii) improved version of baseline (i.e., main branch of FastClick is merged into PacketMill branch), (iii) different system configurations (i.e., different software packages and firmwares).**

 - `X-Change (Forwarder)`: This experiment compares the performance of different metadata management model: (i) copying, (ii) overlaying, and (iii) X-Change, where a single core is forwarding fixed-size packets.
 Note that this experiment uses LTO in all configurations.
 You can use `make test_xchg_fwd` to run this experiment.
 The output of the experiment should be similar to the following figure:

 <p align="center">